 Problem: On Windows systems, corrupted Latin-1 national characters appear in command prompt Problem: On Windows systems, advisors and reach Problem: On Windows systems, after network outage, advisors not working in a high availability Problem: On Linux systems, do not use "IP address add" command when aliasing multiple clusters on Problem: On Solaris systems, Load Balancer processes end when you exit the terminal window Problem: Delay occurs while loading a Load Problem: On Windows systems, an IP address Problem: On Windows systems, "Server not responding" error occurs when issuing dscontrol or Problem: On Linux, Dispatcher configuration limitations when using zSeries or S/390 servers that have Open System Adapter (OSA) cards. . .
-121 Problem: Linux iptables can interfere with the Problem: Unable to add an IPv6 server to the Load Problem: Java warning message appears when Upgrading the Java file set provided with the Load Problem: Client requests fail when using IPv6 MAC forwarding with HP-UX back-end servers. .
-123 Problem: On AIX systems, Load Balancer conflicts Problem: Installing WebSphere Edge Server using ./install on the 32-bit Linux operating system for zSeries produces a "JVM Not Found" message . . .
-124
+140 Problem: Linux iptables can interfere with the Problem: Unable to add an IPv6 server to the Load Upgrading the Java file set provided with the Load Problem: Client requests fail when using IPv6 MAC forwarding with HP-UX back-end servers. .
+143 Problem: On AIX systems, Load Balancer conflicts Problem: The serverUp script might run when you issue commands for Load Balancer that affect the